maximtereshchenko/conveyor/README.md

     * Inherited property can be removed in the schematic by assigning empty string to the key
     * The property `conveyor.schematic.name` can be used to interpolate the schematic's name.
 This property cannot be overridden
+    * The property `conveyor.schematic.version` can be used to interpolate the schematic's version.
+This property cannot be overridden
     * The property `conveyor.discovery.directory` defines the directory, where plugins should find files to work with.
       It is relative to the directory, where the schematic definition is located
     * The property `conveyor.construction.directory` defines the directory, where plugins should place created products.
       It is relative to the directory, where the schematic definition is located
     * Properties can be templated with other properties using `${property.key}` syntax
 * Dependencies
-    * Dependencies are defined in a manual or a schematic with a name, a version and an optional scope: IMPLEMENTATION ( default) or TEST
+    * Dependencies are defined in a manual or a schematic with a name, an optional version and an optional scope:
+      IMPLEMENTATION (default) or TEST
     * Each dependency should come with a manual
     * Dependencies are inherited from a manual or a schematic used as a template
     * Version and scope of the inherited dependency can be overridden